neonmodder123/nothing-spacewar-linux/README.md

 Unsupported (won't/can't fix) :
 - [ ] UDFPS (Underdispay fingerprint is apparently not supported by UT)
-- [ ] Glyphs interface aka the LED strips on the back of the phone (not sure how to fix these).
-They can still be controlled through sysfs
 - [ ] 90Hz and 120Hz display refresh rates

+To Do :
+- [ ] Glyphs interface aka the LED strips on the back of the phone.
+They can still be controlled through sysfs, so maybe add a privileged service to be triggered when you recieve notifications/calls/etc.. ?

 Credits and thanks :
 - Ubports Team,